TANGO-Project/Device-Emulator/readme.md

 ## DESCRIPTION

+Efficient application scheduling is critical for achieving high performance in heterogeneous computing systems.
+This problem has proved to be NP-complete, heading research efforts in obtaining low complexity heuristics that produce good schedules.
+Although this problem has been extensively studied in the past, first, all the related algorithms assume the computation costs of application tasks on processors available a priori, ignoring the fact that the time needed to run/simulate all these tasks is orders of magnitude higher than finding a good schedule, especially in heterogeneous systems.
+Second, they face application tasks as single thread implementations only, but in practice tasks are normally split into multiple threads.

+The Device Emulator (DE) component is an implementation of a new efficient task scheduling method addressing the above problems in heterogeneous computing systems.
+This method has been applied to the well known and popular HEFT algorithm, but it is applicable to other algorithms too, such as HCPT, HPS, PETS and CPOP.
-The Device Emulator (DE) component finds an efficient mapping of the tasks onto the nodes/cores (at compile time), i.e., which task should run on each node/core.
+The DE finds the initial mapping of the tasks onto the nodes/cores (at compile time), i.e., which task should run on each node/core.
 The mapping procedure is static and thus it does not take into account any runtime constraints.
-The DE is based on a new methodology that reduces the number of emulations required as well as to new Heuristics that enable multithreading; the above are applicable to most of the list scheduling based algorithms.
-The DE component addresses this problem by modifying one of the state of the art list scheduling algorithms (HEFT), in a way that the number of the emulations required is minimized.
-Thus, an efficient solution is capable to be found fast.
+We show that extending HEFT algorithm with the proposed method, it achieves better schedule lengths (by facing tasks as both single-thread and multi-thread implementations), while at the same time requires from 4 up to 24 less simulations.
 The total time needed for the tasks to be mapped onto the nodes/cores is critical for TANGO and this is why the DE emulator component is of high importance.

 ## FILES